Integralist/integralist.co.uk/content/posts/bits-and-bytes.md

 Whereas `10.0.0.0/32` gives us an ip range of 1 ip (`10.0.0.0` to `10.0.0.0`).

+> [!NOTE]
-> Note: you can use a tool such as [http://www.ipaddressguide.com/cidr](http://www.ipaddressguide.com/cidr) to help you generate CIDRs
+> you can use a tool such as [http://www.ipaddressguide.com/cidr](http://www.ipaddressguide.com/cidr) to help you generate CIDRs

 We can use the earlier [byte visualisation](#visualisation) table matrix to help us manually calculate a CIDR range.

 I've reproduced it below with a HTML table:

+> [!NOTE]
-> Note: you'll likely need to scroll to the right to see the start of the 32-bit
+> you'll likely need to scroll to the right to see the start of the 32-bit

 <table border="1" id="table10" bordercolor="#000080" style="text-align: center; font-family: Verdana; font-size: 8pt; color: #000000">
   <tbody>